Former Connecticut Governor Dannel Malloy to lead University of Maine System

 “Under Dan’s leadership we will help lead Maine’s response to our workforce shortage and skills gap by connecting more of what we teach directly to a job, by reaching more adult learners and other Mainers underserved by higher education and lifting their Maine-career aspirations, and by continuously including new approaches to what we teach and how we teach it to meet the competitive challenges of today’s higher education marketplace.”

-Former Governor Malloy brings 22-years of public service and executive leadership to the University of Maine System including eight years as Governor of the State of Connecticut and 14-years of service as the Mayor of Stamford, Connecticut.
+Malloy brings 22 years of public service and executive leadership to the University of Maine System including eight years as Governor of the State of Connecticut and 14-years of service as the Mayor of Stamford, Connecticut.
 The two-term governor was first elected in 2010 and won re-election in 2014.
 He choose not to seek re-election in 2018.

 “The Board’s Strategic Priorities sets expectations and direction for our work.
 We have to act with urgency — Maine’s workforce challenges grow larger by the day.
 Decisions will come fast, but they will be informed.
 I will be devoting many of my first days to visiting the campuses.
 I want to meet with new colleagues, hear from students, and see first-hand how our universities are serving the people and communities of Maine.